GenaGrig/genstar-fitness/README.md

 * Main navigation bar
 ![Screenshot of main navigation bar](/media/screenshots/navigation-bar-main.PNG)

-Main navigation bar contains all the neccessary buttons for user to get all the information about fitness club services, pricing and contacts.
+Main navigation bar contains all the neccessary buttons for user to get all the information about fitness club services, memberships and contacts.

 * User logged in navigation bar
 ![Screenshot of navigation bar when user logged in](/media/screenshots/navigation-bar-logged-in.PNG)